burakkagann/numpy-to-genAI/content/Module_01_pixel_fundamentals/1.3_structured_compositions/1.3.2_repeat/repeat/README.rst

 Exercise 3: Create a Checkerboard from Scratch
 -----------------------------------------------

-**Time estimate:** 5 minutes

-Create a classic 8×8 checkerboard pattern with alternating black and white squares.
+Create a classic 8×8 checkerboard pattern with alternating black and green squares.
 This exercise tests your understanding of nested loops, position calculation, and alternation logic.

 **Requirements:**

 * 8×8 grid (standard chess/checkers board)
 * No spacing between tiles (seamless)
 * 64×64 pixel tiles (creates 512×512 canvas)
-* Alternating black [0,0,0] and white [255,255,255] squares
+* Alternating black [0,0,0] and green [83,168,139] squares

 **Starter code:**